CHARGEDdev/api-design/_private/affiliate.md

 The endpoint will place order on CHARGED.fm’s platform, and return the order information for future reference.

-Some of the parameters are optional for you guys since the transaction happens on the Affiliate’s side and all tickets are e-ticket.
-But we still listed all possible parameters to help you guys better understanding how’s our affiliate checkout works.
+Some of the parameters are optional since the transaction happens on the Affiliate’s side and all tickets are e-ticket.
+But we still listed all possible parameters to help better understand how our affiliate checkout works.

 **Method:** POST